andreacipriani/andreacipriani.github.io/_pages/spots.md

     </div>
     </a>
     <div style="flex: 1;  margin-top: -20px;">
-        If you want to see more recommendations of my favourite spots around the world <a href="https://www.amigo.app/user/andreacipriani?userId=62d97757eaf4d30ed74d81a2">download the Amigo app and follow me there</a>!
+        If you want to see more recommendations of my favorite spots around the world <a href="https://www.amigo.app/user/andreacipriani?userId=62d97757eaf4d30ed74d81a2">download the Amigo app and follow me there</a>!
     </div>
 </div>